HackBulgaria/Programming101-Python/week03/4-Car-Racing/README.md

 The contestants are located in an extral `cars.json` file that you have to load.
 There is a sample [`cars.json`](cars.json) file in this repository.

-Your final idea is to implement a progrma that:
+Your final idea is to implement a program that:

 - Loads `cars.json` file
 - Runs the races